srijanpal07/portfolio/README.md

 ### Autonomous Drone for Dynamic Smoke Plume Tracking
 [Project](https://www.mdpi.com/1424-8220/22/8/3048) | [Github](https://www.mdpi.com/1424-8220/22/8/3048) | [Paper](https://www.mdpi.com/1424-8220/22/8/3048)

-An autonomous drone controller, trained via a custom PPO-based deep reinforcement learning pipeline integrated with YOLO-based smoke segmentation, trained on Unreal Engine (integrated with AirSim) simulation,  and deployed on Pixhawk quadcopter, for robust dynamic smoke plume tracking in the unsteady wind, improving tracking efficiency (vs PID) by 15%.
+An autonomous drone controller, trained via a custom PPO-based deep reinforcement learning framework integrated with YOLO-based smoke segmentation, trained on Unreal Engine simulation,  and deployed on Pixhawk quadcopter (equipped with Jetson Orin), for robust dynamic smoke plume tracking in the unsteady wind, improving tracking efficiency (vs PID) by 15%.

 ![Drone Tracking Smoke Plume](/assets/img/eeg_band_discovery.jpeg)

 ### Autonomous 3D Reconstruction of Target Object using Drone Imagery
 [Project](https://www.mdpi.com/1424-8220/22/11/4240) | [Github](https://www.mdpi.com/1424-8220/22/8/3048) | [Presentation](https://www.mdpi.com/1424-8220/22/8/3048)

-In this project, a drone autonomously captures images of a target object from optimal positions, performing a circular flight path to gather views from multiple angles.
-The images are processed through a pipeline that sorts them by blurriness, selecting the sharpest ones to generate the camera trajectory using COLMAP.
-This trajectory and the corresponding images are fed into a modified NeRF model — featuring an updated MLP architecture, encoding, and learning parameters — optimized specifically for drone imagery, resulting in a high-fidelity 3D reconstruction of the target object.
+A drone autonomously captures images of a target object from optimal positions, performing a circular flight path.
+The images are processed through a pipeline that sorts them by blurriness to generate the camera trajectory using COLMAP.
+This trajectory and the corresponding images are then fed into a modified NeRF model — featuring an updated MLP architecture, encoding, and learning parameters — optimized specifically for drone imagery, resulting in a high-fidelity 3D reconstruction.

 ![Drone Tracking Smoke Plume](/assets/img/eeg_band_discovery.jpeg)